Data privacy is something that no one can afford to ignore.

 Employers also have the right to review all Internet browsing activity that is conducted using company-owned devices.
 Along with activity logs found on the individual devices, all logged activity that’s recorded on company servers may be reviewed at any time.

-When activity is found that is not connected with an employee carrying out his or her assigned duties, the employer has the right to suspend or take other punitive action against the employee, up to and including terminating his or her employment.
+When an activity is found that is not connected with an employee carrying out his or her assigned duties, the employer has the right to suspend or take other punitive action against the employee, up to and including terminating his or her employment.

 14. That Includes Activity Conducted on the Company’s VPN